-- Perfecting the students' knowledge of English through the thorough examination of texts, close reading and the enlightening comparison of both languages (contrastive linguistics). - Training the students in the art of translation an asset for many international careers (Affaires étrangères, UN, EU and other international institutions, global corporations, NGOs, journalism, publishing, etc.). - Presenting a wide range of contemporary problems and scholarship.
+- Perfecting the students' knowledge of English through the thorough examination of texts, close reading and the enlightening comparison of both languages, but also with other languages. - Discovering the art of translation an asset for many careers (Affaires étrangères, UN, EU and other international institutions, global corporations, NGOs, journalism, publishing, etc.). - Presenting a wide range of translation problems in playful way.